mafintosh/polo/README.md

 ## Example

 Let's create an HTTP service.
-Try to run the program below in a couple of processes on different machines in the same network:
+Try to run the program below on different machines in the same network:

 ``` js
 var http = require('http');